But he said to them, “It is I. Do not be afraid.” John 6:20

 Samuel Subdues the Philistines

 1 The men of Kiriath Jearim came and took the ark of the Lord, and brought it into Abinadab’s house on the hill, and consecrated Eleazar his son to keep the ark of the Lord.
-2 From the day that the ark stayed in Kiriath Jearim, the time was long; for it was twenty years; and all the house of Israel lamented after the Lord.
+2 From the day that the ark remained in Kiriath Jearim, much time had passed, for it was there for 20 years, and all the house of Israel lamented to the Lord.

 5 Samuel said, “Gather all Israel to Mizpah, and I will pray to the Lord for you.”
 6 They gathered together to Mizpah, and drew water, and poured it out before the Lord, and fasted on that day, and said there, “We have sinned against the Lord.”
 Samuel judged the Israelites in Mizpah.

-12 Then Samuel took a stone, and set it between Mizpah and Shen, and called its name Ebenezer, saying, “The Lord helped us until now.”
+12 Then Samuel took a stone, and set it between Mizpah and Shen, and named it Ebenezer, saying, “The Lord helped us until now.”
 13 So the Philistines were subdued, and they stopped coming within the border of Israel.
 The Lord’s hand was against the Philistines all the days of Samuel.

-14 The cities which the Philistines had taken from Israel were restored to Israel, from Ekron even to Gath; and Israel recovered its border out of the hand of the Philistines.
+14 The cities which the Philistines had taken from Israel were restored to Israel, from Ekron to Gath; and Israel recovered its border from the hand of the Philistines.
 There was peace between Israel and the Amorites.

 Samuel Judges Israel